MiguelSF1/Data-Bases-Project/README.md

-# Project using mysql, html and python to make a webapp that uses data bases.
+# Project using mysql, html, css and python to make a webapp that uses data bases.